 Where to soak

 An easy 45-minute walk through expansive bushlands will take you to the Kaitoke Hot Springs, a sulphurous, naturally heated stream with various deeper pools dotted along its length.
 If you’re feeling adventurous, head along at sundown (don’t forget to take a head torch) for a nighttime soak under the most incredible starry sky.
+(The whole of Aotea is a Dark Sky Sanctuary.)

 Best spots to swim and surf

 If visiting Barrier in the summer, swimming every day (or multiple times a day) is a given.
 Many of the beaches are popular for both swimming and surfing — for those after calmer waters, head to Kaitoke, Blind Bay and Harataonga, whereas Awana, Medlands, Whangapoua and Okiwi usually have bigger, rolling waves to catch.
+Make sure you check the forecast as many of the beaches can be calm one day and more surfable the next.

 Where to eat